Compliance as Code: A Developer's Guide to Automated Compliance

 What tools do I need for compliance as code?

 At minimum, you need a version control system (Git), a CI/CD platform (GitHub Actions, GitLab CI, etc.), and an API-first compliance platform like Orbiq.
+For policy enforcement, Open Policy Agent (OPA) with Rego policies is the de facto standard for declarative, testable compliance rules.
 You write policy checks and evidence collection scripts that run in your pipeline and call the compliance platform's API to sync documents, monitor certifications, and process access requests.

 Can compliance as code work for ISO 27001 and SOC 2?